URI-ABD/cakes-paper/reviewer-response.md

 is as a "stopping criteria", while the logic of the code has it as a continuing criteria.
 Please fix the pseudocode throughout.*

 We evaluated the CLRS package, but did not see any aesthetic differences.
-We have, however, increased the font size for the algorithm environments, so that it should be more legible. call it continuation criteria (NI)
+We have, however, increased the font size for the algorithm environments, so that it should be more legible.
+We have also fixed the name for the criteria.

 *Section 2.2 is meant to be the definition of the search problem(s), but that is really only contained in the paragraph from lines 218 to 223.
 In